Canadian e-commerce software maker Shopify files for IPO

 Shopify intends to list its Class A common stock on the New York Stock Exchange and Toronto Stock Exchange under the symbol "SHOP" and "SH", respectively.

-Reuters reported last month that Shopify could go public as early as the spring, possibly with valuations over $1 billion.
+Reuters reported last month that Shopify could go public as early as the spring, possibly with valuations over $1 billion (0.68 billion pounds).

 Technology companies look set to supplant energy and mining firms as the driver of Canadian initial public offerings this year as global optimism about tech startups boosts valuations and spurs early investors to cash out.